 I’ll also hop on Facebook Live to share my strategies for making the most of Batch Day.

 Themes that I currently have in mind include: batching content (blog posts and newsletters), batching website updates to copy and design, batching the creation of social media posts and batching product updates.
 I would love to hear from you in the comments below any other areas in your business that you think could work for a batch day.

-The next Batch Day I’ll be hosting is on Wednesday 18th April, to be kept informed and to also get a free batching log template to get prepared simply fill in your details below.
+The next Batch Day I’ll be hosting is on Wednesday 20th June, to be kept informed and to also get a free batching log template to get prepared simply click the link below.
 Don’t worry if you can’t be with us for the whole day, you can join for any or all of it!